 GI Tract Questions and Answers

 If you have questions concerning your GI tract, read our Q and A page below for more information.
 For more information please call us or request an appointment online.
-We serve patients from New York NY, Queens NY, Brooklyn NY, The Bronx NY, East Elmhurst NY, Ridgewood NY, Valley Stream NY and Staten Island NY.

 The gastrointestinal tract is a vital part of the digestive system and includes the stomach and intestines.
 Issues with the gastrointestinal tract can result in stomach pain, indigestion and irregular bowel movements.
 If you are experiencing symptoms related to gastrointestinal tract issues, you should be evaluated by a medical professional right away.